anish749/claude-nbexec/README.md

 ## Why a CLI and not an MCP server or raw HTTP

+**Agents don't think in cells.** Existing Jupyter MCP servers expose notebook operations — create cell, edit cell, move cell, run cell.
+But an agent executing code on a remote kernel doesn't care about cells.
+It just wants to send code and get results.
+It doesn't need to edit cell 5 or reorder cells — if something went wrong, it sends corrected code as the next execution. nbexec matches this model: send code, get output, move on.
+The notebook is just a side effect for human review, not something the agent manages.

 **Clean context.** An MCP server's tool definitions live in the agent's prompt at all times. nbexec adds nothing to the prompt until the agent actually needs it — the skill loads on demand, and `--help` is only fetched when invoked.

 **Full visibility.** Everything inside an MCP server is opaque to the agent — it can only call the tools that are exposed.
 With a CLI, the agent has access to the source code, can inspect how things work, and can understand or work around issues on its own.